 #12 Average annual growth was 7.2% between 2001 and 2013, and according to the World Economic Forum’s Global Competitiveness Index, it is the 2nd most competitive economy in Latin America.

-#13 This country has the United States dollar as the banknote currency – albeit Panamanians usually refer to it as balboa.
+#13 This country has the United States dollar (the 1st Latin American country to adopt the US dollar) as the banknote currency – albeit Panamanians usually refer to it as balboa.

 #14 The dialing code is +507.